Mississippi State vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 23, 2021

 Vanderbilt Stats and Trends

-- Vanderbilt is 0-2 against the spread and 1-1 overall when the team churns out over 355.5 yards.
+- When Vanderbilt amasses more than 355.5 yards, the team is 0-2 against the spread and 1-1 overall.

-- The Commodores have turned the ball over 14 times this season, six more turnovers than the Bulldogs have forced (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.